-St. Francis of Assisi said, “It is in giving that we receive.”
-Generosity, whether big or small, is a big part of Christianity.
-And for those who are trying to match their faith-based values with their financial ones, giving should be part of the financial plan.
+Generosity, whether big or small, is a big part of our core values at TCU.
+And for those who are trying to match their values with their financial goals, giving should be part of the financial plan.

 Create your giving list

 We live in a world where it seems like everyone, every charity and every business could use a little boost.
 Solicitations for charitable contributions are everywhere.
-From your doorstep to your own congregation, how do you decide who to give to and who to turn down?
+How do you decide who to give to and who to turn down?
 Your starting place is your giving list.
 Take time to sit down and think about your own family values and the organizations that align with those values.
 Do some research.
 List out the groups that you would like to contribute to.
 This may include your church, a child’s school or even a local Girl Scout troop.

 Review your resources